flferretti/pgs_solver/README.md

-# CUDA PGS Solver
+# GPU PGS Solver

-A CUDA implementation of the Projected Gauss-Seidel (PGS) method for solving constrained linear systems with support for sparse matrices and multi-GPU execution.
+A GPU-accelerated implementation of the Projected Gauss-Seidel (PGS) method for solving constrained linear systems with support for sparse matrices and multi-GPU execution.

+Supports both **NVIDIA CUDA** and **AMD ROCm/HIP** backends.

 ## Features

-- Fast CUDA implementation of the Projected Gauss-Seidel method
+- Fast GPU implementation of the Projected Gauss-Seidel method
+- **Dual backend support**: NVIDIA CUDA and AMD ROCm/HIP (experimental)
 - Support for sparse matrices (CSR format)
 - Multi-GPU execution for large problems
 - DLPack integration for seamless interoperability with deep learning frameworks